General Terms and Conditions of Purchase of TSCNET Services GmbH

 6.7 In the event of disagreement between the parties regarding the matter of whether or not the performance requested by TSCNET is already contained in the contractual performance and whether or not a performance change applies, or in the event of differences of opinion regarding the amount of remuneration payable for this and if TSCNET therefore refuses to commission such performance in writing on the merits or based on the amount, the Contractor is nevertheless required to provide the performance provided TSCNET expressly orders this in writing.
 This does not affect the Contractor’s right to a potential, subsequent redetermination of remuneration.

 7.1 TSCNET reserves the right to monitor and review the status of the performance of the product manufacture in accordance with the order and the materials that are to be used in an audit.
+TSCNET shall give the Contractor reasonable advance notice of audits, carry out audits during the Contractor’s regular business hours, show consideration for the Contractor’s business operations and maintain the Contractor’s confidentiality obligations towards other customers.
 The Contractor must make all the requested information available to TSCNET’s authorised representative.
 The reviews conducted by TSCNET do not release the Contractor from its responsibility, liability and warranty.

-7.3 TSCNET is entitled to require that the Contractor replaces management personnel and workers if these give reason for complaints as a result of improper work or improper conduct if no changes occur following two requests or notification of defects.
+7.3 TSCNET is entitled to require that the Contractor replaces t workers (also management personnel if entrusted with rendering the services) if these give reason for complaints as a result of improper work or improper conduct if no changes occur following two requests or notification of defects.
 Additional costs caused by such replacement shall be borne by the Contractor.

 8.2 TSCNET may, in particular, reject the acceptance if the delivery and service has defects that do not limit the contractual use only insignificantly or make it impossible for a succeeding contractor to render its service in accordance with the contract based on the Contractor’s performance.
-Defects are also understood to mean a relatively large number of minor defects.
+Defects are also understood to mean a relatively large number of minor defects, which in their entirety do not only insignificantly restrict the contractual use.

 8.3 At the latest upon acceptance, the Contractor must hand over all documents required for the performance of its delivery and service, in particular acceptance protocols including the entire documentation of the work performed by it and operating instructions.

-9.1 Serious events, in particular such as force majeure, unlawful industrial action etc., which have unforeseeable consequences with regard to rendering services shall release the parties from their performance obligations for the duration of the disruption and to the extent of the effects caused by the disruption.
+9.1 Serious events beyond the reasonable control of the relevant party, in particular such as force majeure, unlawful industrial action etc., which have unforeseeable consequences with regard to rendering services shall release the parties from their performance obligations for the duration of the disruption and to the extent of the effects caused by the disruption.
 This is not associated with an automatic end of the contract.
 The parties undertake to mutually notify each other of such a hindrance without delay and to adjust their obligations in line with the changed circumstances in good faith.

 9.2 If a party pleads force majeure for a period in excess of two months with regard to its performance obligations, the other party shall have a right to terminate for cause.